iaincollins/icarus/resources/notes/status-json.md

 locked, Shields up, Landing gear down, Docked

 GuiFocus values:

- 0 NoFocus
+* 0 NoFocus
- 1 InternalPanel (right hand side)
+* 1 InternalPanel (right hand side)
- 2 ExternalPanel (left hand side)
+* 2 ExternalPanel (left hand side)
- 3 CommsPanel (top)
+* 3 CommsPanel (top)
- 4 RolePanel (bottom)
+* 4 RolePanel (bottom)
- 5 StationServices
+* 5 StationServices
- 6 GalaxyMap
+* 6 GalaxyMap
- 7 SystemMap
+* 7 SystemMap
- 8 Orrery
+* 8 Orrery
- 9 FSS mode
+* 9 FSS mode
- 10 SAA mode
+* 10 SAA mode
- 11 Codex
+* 11 Codex

+Notes:

-The latitude or longitude need to change by 0.02 degrees to trigger an update when flying, or by 0.0005 degrees when in the SRV
+* The latitude or longitude need to change by 0.02 degrees to trigger an update when flying, or by 0.0005 degrees when in the SRV
-If the bit29 is set, the altitude value is based on the planet’s average radius (used at higher altitudes) If the bit29 is not set, the Altitude value is based on a raycast to the actual surface below the ship/srv
+* If the bit29 is set, the altitude value is based on the planet’s average radius (used at higher altitudes)
+* If the bit29 is not set, the Altitude value is based on a raycast to the actual surface below the ship/srv